umutkaleli/CryptoSignal/README.md

 ---

-## **Geliştirilmesi Planlanan Özellikler**
+## **Planned Features**
-- Daha fazla ticaret stratejisi entegrasyonu
+- Integration of additional trading strategies
-- Kullanıcıların geçmiş performanslarını görüntüleyebilmesi
+- Viewing historical performance for users
-- Mobil uygulamada kar ve zarar analizleri
+- Profit and loss analysis in the mobile app
-- Machine Learning kullanarak strateji optimizasyonu
+- Strategy optimization using Machine Learning